flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 The rules are set.

 But in the TOEIC®, knowing the rule isn't always enough.
-It's often the small details that cost you points, especially when you're moving fast.
+It's often the details that cause you to lose points, especially when you're moving fast.

-This is exactly where test designers trip up a lot of candidates.
+This is exactly where the test creators trap many candidates.
 Let's look at the most common errors and how to avoid them.

 In the TOEIC®, you can never use: